-US teen becomes first human to beat Tetris
+US Teen Becomes First Human To Beat Tetris

 Until December 21 when Willis was on Level 157 and dropped a piece into place that caused a single line of blocks to vanish, and the game to freeze.

-Tetris chief executive Maya Rogers joined the celebrations, telling popsci.com it was a fitting achievement ahead of the 40th anniversary of the game in 2024.
+tetris chief executive Maya Rogers joined the celebrations, telling popsci it was a fitting achievement ahead of the 40th anniversary of the game in 2024.

 "Congratulations to 'blue scuti' for achieving this extraordinary accomplishment, a feat that defies all preconceived limits of this legendary game," a statement said.